fwmarkcheung/spring-rest-pipeline-example/README.md

 * An `ImageStream`
 * A `DeploymentConfig`
 * A `RoleBinding` to allow Jenkins to deploy in each namespace.

+### 3. Instantiate deployment template for each environment

 This template should be instantiated once in each of the namespaces that our app will be deployed to.
 For this purpose, we have created a param file to be fed to `oc process` to customize the template for each environment.